Explore our new Interpretability Platform at workbench.ndif.us

 Our Partners

-The National Center for Supercomputing Applications (NCSA) at the University of Illinois Urbana-Champaign is building the Delta AI cluster, an expansion of the Delta cluster, which is the largest GPU computing resource in the NSF HPC portfolio.
-Delta AI is tailored to large-scale AI workloads, and it will provide the computing capacity behind NDIF.
+The National Center for Supercomputing Applications (NCSA) at the University of Illinois Urbana-Champaign is the largest GPU computing resource in the NSF HPC portfolio.
+NDIF's computing capacity is provided by the Delta cluster.

 External Advisory Board